HQ-20

 The HQ-20 (红旗-20 (Hóng Qí-20, Red Banner-20)) is a Chinese medium- to long-range surface-to-air missile (SAM) system, debuted at the 2025 China Victory Day Parade.
 The HQ-20 air defense system features an eight-axial transporter erector launcher capable of carrying at least eight smaller interceptors.
 Its design closely resembles the HQ-9 system, but with a higher quantity and thinner missile configuration.
 The missile is reportedly designed for mid-tier air defense coverage, sitting in between the short-range point defense systems and high-end long-range air defense systems.
 The missile could serve a role comparable to PAC-2 and PAC-3 air defense system.

+Design

+The HQ-20 air defense system is mounted on the 8x8 Taian TA5450 truck platform.
+An air defense battery consists of one command vehicle, one guidance vehicle, and multiple launch vehicles.
+The command vehicle carries a meter-wave search radar.
+The guidance radar features an active electronically scanned array (AESA) radar with a range of 500 km, simultaneous tracking of 100 targets, and simultaneous engagement of 8 targets.
+The gross weight of the truck platform is 25 t, capable of cross-country mobility and field deployment.

+The HQ-20 missile is improved upon the HQ-16, with a shorter length at 5-5.2 m, a thinner diameter, so that a single launcher vehicle can carry eight interceptors instead of six.
+The missile has an engagement range of 160 km and an engagement altitude of 10-25000 m, covering targets from low-flying cruise missiles to high-altitude aircraft.
+The missile is powered by a dual pulse rocket motors with a specific impulse of 120 seconds and a terminal velocity of higher than Mach 4.
+The missile is guided by an inertial navigation system, mid-course datalink, and terminal active radar homing.
+The missile head features a miniature AESA radar with 30 km tracking range and fire-and-forget mode.